DRodriq/ML-Models/README.md

 ## About ##

 This repo hosts my implementations of various machine models.
 Current models include
-* Logistic Regression with a single data set as taught in Andrew Ng's course
+* Linear Classifier trained with backpropogation as taught in Andrew Ng's Deep Learning course
+* L-Layer Feed Forward Neural Network as taught in Andrew Ng's Deep Learning course

 ## Testing ##